wcushingcandelario/ansible_aws/README.md

 -   Modules: elasticbeanstalk_app.py, elasticbeanstalk_env.py, elasticbeanstalk_version.py
 -   Can be downloaded or cloned from git: https://github.com/hsingh/ansible-elastic-beanstalk

-The play can be run for both initial deployment or updating an already built beanstalk environment.
+The play can be included in a new environment deployment.
+It can also be run to update any changes in the environment (i.e. new version of Inventory Manager ).
 The promotion engine's version variable (im_version) will need to be defined as an extra variable ( -e ) in the playbook command.

 **Deploy Inventory Manager update only**